EricMFink/CivPro/_pages/syllabus.md

 The Law School [honor code](https://www.elon.edu/u/law/students/honor-code/) applies to all activities related to your law school study, including conduct during class and examinations.

+\newpage

 ## Schedule & Assignments

+> Readings from the Clermont hornbook are optional.
+You may find them helpful to get an overview of the topics covered.

 | **Date** | **Topic** | **Assignment** |
 | -- | --- | -- |